 - When a friend hugged me or said something I had desperately needed to hear, I needed to notice the impulse to cry, as well as my resistance, and–I needed to cry.
 (Yes.
 In front of someone else).

 - I needed to go to powerful, life-changing workshops where no one would care whether or not I cried.

 - I needed to book more sessions with my “counselor/coach/guru-man,” Matthew, and there, I would need to…cry.

 - When devastating news occurred, I just needed to…cry.
 Right there, or wherever I was, or in the nearest restroom if necessary.

-In order to heal and forgive things that had happened in my past, I would find time each day to sit down and think of them in a deliberate way, until I was good and worked up about them–and then I would (on purpose) do the crying over those hurts and wounds that I had not really been allowed to have, at the time.
+Later, I’d even set aside a few minutes a day for conscious crying.
+In order to heal and forgive things that had happened in my past, I would find time each day to sit down and think of them in a deliberate way, until I was good and worked up about them–and then I would (on purpose) do the conscious crying over those hurts and wounds that I had not really been allowed to have, at the time that the hurt occurred.